BSU online courses are delivered via D2L Brightspace software.

 What is D2L Brightspace?

-D2L Brightspace (or simply D2L, short for “Desire 2 Learn”) is interactive software that allows you to use your computer and other devices to receive and submit assignments, work in groups, explore advanced learning options and interact with your instructors and other distance learners.
-You receive access to the software when you register for BSU online courses.
+D2L Brightspace (or simply D2L, short for “Desire 2 Learn”) is our online learning platform that allows you to use your computer and other devices to receive and submit assignments, work in groups, explore advanced learning options and interact with your instructors and other online learners.
+You’ll have access to the software when you register for BSU online courses.

 How do I get started using D2L Brightspace?